Longno12/VRChat-OSC/README.md

 ## Troubleshooting

 -   **"Missing Library" error on startup:**
     -   This means the `install_requirements.bat` file was not run or failed.
 Run it again.
-If it still fails, you may need to reinstall Python, making sure you check the **"Add Python to PATH"** option.
+If it still fails, you may need to reinstall Python, making sure you checked the **"Add Python to PATH"** option during installation.

 -   **Nothing Appears in My Chatbox:**
     -   **Confirm OSC is enabled in VRChat.** This is the most common cause.
     -   Make sure you have clicked the **▶ START** button in the application.
-    -   Check that your firewall or antivirus software is not blocking Python from accessing the network.
+    -   Check that your firewall or antivirus software is not blocking Python or `python.exe` from accessing the network.

--   **Spotify Errors in the Log:**
-    -   If you see "Client ID not set" or an "INVALID_CLIENT" error, double-check that you have copied and pasted your **Client ID** and **Client Secret** correctly.
+-   **Spotify Authentication Fails or shows a "Redirect URI Mismatch" error:**
-    -   Ensure that the **Redirect URI** in your Spotify Developer Dashboard settings **exactly** matches `https://longno12.github.io/Spotify-Verify-Link-help/`.
-There should be no typos.
+    -   **Check the Redirect URI:** The most common cause is a typo.
+In your Spotify Developer Dashboard settings, the URI must **exactly** match `https://longno12.github.io/Spotify-Verify-Link-help/`.
+There should be no extra spaces or characters.

--   **The script closes immediately or I don't see a place to paste my Spotify URL:**
-    -   You must run the script from a terminal or command prompt to be able to paste the URL.
-If you're having trouble, create a simple `.bat` file with the line `python main.py` (or your script's filename) and `pause` on the next line.
-This will keep the window open.
+    -   **Check the Client ID/Secret:** Ensure your Client ID and Secret are copied and pasted correctly into the application with no extra spaces.